gaehlerm/SoftwareEngineering/README.md

 Let's deal with inheritance of non-abstract base classes.
 This becomes much trickier.
 As there is quite a lot that can go wrong, I recommend not to use it.
 For the sake of completenes however, I still write down my thoughts.

 Inheritance classes are usually delegating classes.
 They can be worker classes as well, though this is not recommended due to the complexity of the resulting class.
 However, as I mentioned before, I generally do not recommend using inheritance, except for defining interfaces.
 Anything you want to do using inheritance can be done using composition as well.
 And keeping your fingers off inheritance will possibly save you quite some trouble.
-I read many books and there are many refactoring techniques and other code snippets that work perfectly well, except when using inheritance on non-abstract base classes.
+I read many books and there are many refactoring techniques and other code snippets that work perfectly well, except when using inheritance on non-abstract base classes (or global variables) [WELC].
 The main problem is usually overriding base class functions that can cause all kind of issues.
 Furthermore, you don’t really gain anything by using this kind of inheritance.

 Here is one of the issues of using inheritance.